Azzoz06/ContainerWkshp/4-KubernetesHelmOnICP.md

 ### 11. Application troubleshooting

-You can view much of the information on your cluster resources visually through the IBM Cloud Private console, similar to information you might have viewed in the Kubernetes Dashboard.
-That is the subject of our next demo.
+> You can view much of the information on your cluster resources visually through the **IBM Cloud Private console**, similar to information you might have viewed in the Kubernetes Dashboard.

 As an alternative, you can obtain text-based information on all the resources running in your cluster using the following command.

 `kubectl get pods`